thangacodes/python-scripts/tkinter/readme.md

 # Tkinter:

   The tkinter package (“Tk interface”) is the standard Python interface to the Tcl/Tk GUI toolkit.

+# Abbreviation:

-Tk - Tool Kit
+    Tk - Toolkit

     inter - Interface

 # Tkinter Program Output: